The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 This agreement should not be surprising, because the simulation and the model are based on the same assumptions – particularly the assumption that every attempt has the same probability of success.
 The real test of a model is how it compares to real data.

-From the Wikipedia page for the men’s skeet shooting competition at the 2020 Summer Olympics, we can extract a table that shows the results for the qualification rounds of the competition.
+From the Wikipedia page for the men’s skeet shooting competition at the 2020 Summer Olympics, we can extract a table that shows the results for the qualification rounds.
+Instructions for downloading the data are in the notebook for this chapter.

 Downloaded from https://en.wikipedia.org/wiki/Shooting_at_the_2020_Summer_Olympics_–_Men’s_skeet on July 15, 2024.